Reading and Writing Participation in Victoria

-Victoria has 346 local council library facilities:
+In 2016-17, Victoria operated 373 local council library facilities:

-- 275 branch libraries,
+- 272 branch libraries,

-- 30 mobile libraries, and
+- 29 mobile libraries, and

-- 59 other library outlets (incl. self-serve, depots and collection vending machines)
+- 72 other library outlets (incl. self-serve, depots and collection vending machines)

-These library outlets employed the full-time equivalent of 1,829 staff.
+These library outlets employed the full-time equivalent of 1,826 staff.

 Victoria is home to Australia’s oldest public library and one of the first free public libraries in the world, The State Library of Victoria.
 The library is the busiest state library in Australia.

-According to the latest ABS data, 6,559 Victorians are employed as Librarians or Archivists as their main job in a variety of industries.
-6,631 Victorians were employed as or print media workers as their main job.
+According to the latest ABS data, 7,122 Victorians are employed as Librarians or Archivists as their main job in a variety of industries, 5,153 are in non-cultural or creative industries.

 7,870 Victorians were employed as writers or print media workers as their main job.
 2,650 of these were in non-cultural or creative industries.